Universes in Universe - Worlds of Art

 As stated in a brochure from the organizers, the Biennale aims to contribute to "blurring distinctions between center and margin" as well as to a "break from the past of discrimination and exclusivity".
 The criticism of the established international art market cannot be overlooked.

 When the Gwangju Biennale began in 1995, it was the first such art event in East Asia.
-Meanwhile, competing events have sprung up not only in Asia, but in South Korea itself (media_city seoul, Busan Biennale).

 Organizer: